operator-framework/operator-registry/docs/design/operator-bundle.md

 Flags:
-  -c, --channels string        The list of channels that bundle image belongs to -e, --default string         The default channel for the bundle image -d, --directory string       The directory where bundle manifests are located -h, --help                   help for build
+  -c, --channels string        The list of channels that bundle image belongs to -e, --default string         The default channel for the bundle image -d, --directory string       The directory where bundle manifests for a specific version are located -h, --help                   help for build
   -b, --image-builder string   Tool to build container images.
 One of: [docker, podman, buildah] (default "docker") -0, --overwrite               To overwrite annotations.yaml if existing -p, --package string         The name of the package that bundle image belongs to -t, --tag string             The name of the bundle image will be built

+  Note:
+  * Bundle image is not runnable.
+  * All manifests yaml must be in the same directory.
 ```

 The command for `build` task is: